YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 - ``config``
    - registers new resource type ``config`` found in JSON configuration files
-   - provides an API for reading both context and straight-JSON files
+   - provides an API for reading both contextualized and straight-JSON files
    - provides sugar for reading the application's dimensions
 - ``selector``
    - decides the priority-ordered list (POSL) to use for a context